Environment File Auditor

 - Secret strength (entropy)

-- Naming conventions (are variables clearly labeled?)
+- Naming conventions (are variables clearly labelled?)

 - Dangerous patterns (hardcoded IPs, production URLs in dev files)